sephhh/foosic/README.md

 ## <a name="description"></a>Description

 [tyutyu.be](http://www.tyutyu.be) is an interactive, collaborative, customizable musical experience.
-On the home page, users see the default 'board', which has nine different 'pads' - each with a different letter.
+On the home page, users see the default 'board', which has nine 'pads' - each with a different letter.
 By pressing the corresponding letter on their keyboards, users can play audio samples that have been assigned to those pads.

 #### Customization